marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 * Pre-class reading: UL Chapter 9 + [Holler, J., & Bavelas, J. (2017).
 Multi-modal communication of common ground: A review of social functions.
 In R. B. Church, M. W. Alibali, & S. D. Kelly (Eds.), Why gesture?
 How the hands function in speaking, thinking and communicating (pp. 213-240).
 Amsterdam: Benjamins.](https://pure.mpg.de/rest/items/item_2352807_13/component/file_2459489/content)

-* **Mini paper 3 due today**: Describe the difference between signal meaning and speaker (producer) meaning.
+* **Mini paper 3 due today** <!--: Describe the difference between signal meaning and speaker (producer) meaning.
 Give three real examples (cite accessible sources) demonstrating ways in which these two types of meaning can diverge.
-For each example, describe how we as analysts can _know_ there is a difference in the meaning and what recipients need to know/do in order to recover the producer meaning from the signal [2500 words **max**; [rubric](../miniassignment3-rubric/)]
+For each example, describe how we as analysts can _know_ there is a difference in the meaning and what recipients need to know/do in order to recover the producer meaning from the signal [2500 words **max**; [rubric](../miniassignment3-rubric/)]-->

 ## Module 4: Discourse, narrative, and joint projects